GAIA-project/Gaia-Workshop/README.md

 and ``update[Site]Data()``.
 The only requirement is to have them return your data in a form the rest of the exercise can utilize.

-* In the case of ``initData()``, the only requirement is to return the classrooms or the phases being monitored as the second product.
+* In the case of ``initData()``, the only requirement is to return the classrooms's or phases's names being monitored as the second product.

 * In the case of ``update[Site]Data()``, the returned products are always a timestamp in unix time and a list of 48 measurement.
 In some cases more products are returned, such as the maximum and minimun values.
+Refer to each exercises's code for more information

 ## Authors